 Aaghaz-e-Dosti (lit. beginning of Friendship) seeks to enhance people-to-people relations.
 It seeks to become the medium to discover and recognise the misrepresented reality on the other side of the border.
-Aaghaz-e-Dosti was started in 2012 by Mission Bhartiyam, an India-based youth organisation.
-Initially, it collaborated with IMOV Humans and Centre for Youth Development Activities from Pakistan for several activities.
-In September 2013, Mission Bhartiyam collaborated with The Catalyst.
-From March 2016, Aaghaz-e-Dosti became a joint initiative of India-based Mission Bhartiyam and Pakistan-based The Catalyst of Peace (TCP).
+Aaghaz-e-Dosti was started in 2012 and it encourages volunteers to work for peace, particularly through peace education.

-There have been other collaborating organisations for individual events.
-We join indiviuals and like-minded organisations to join us in our mission.
+There have been collaborating organisations for individual events.
+We join individuals and like-minded organisations to join us in our mission.

 Join us..Let’s create a new chapter of peace and friendship.